History of University of Saint Mary of the Lake/Mundelein Seminary

 University of Saint Mary of the Lake / Mundelein Seminary is the major seminary and graduate school of theology for the Archdiocese of Chicago.
 Many of the students will serve as priests of the Archdiocese of Chicago; however, many others are studying for 30+ other dioceses in the United States and abroad.

-In 1921, Archbishop George Mundelein opened St. Mary of the Lake Seminary under the original 1844 charter of St. Mary’s College.
+In 1921, Archbishop George Mundelein opened St. Mary of the Lake Seminary under the original 1844 charter.
+Archbishop Mundelein’s remarks from the Dedication Ceremony in 1924 portray a grand vision of what it means to be a seminary.
 Archbishop Mundelein was proud to show off his new seminary in 1926 when it was used as a site for the International Eucharistic Congress.

 In September 1929, Cardinal Mundelein obtained from the Sacred Congregation of Seminaries and Universities in Rome a five-year grant for the theological faculty to confer the baccalaureate, the licentiate and doctorate in theology.
 In September 1934, this temporary grant was made permanent, and the seminary became the first American institution to be honored as a Pontifical Theological Faculty under the new Apostolic Constitution Deus Scientarium Dominus.
 The well-known Reverend Monsignor Reynold H. Hillenbrand was appointed Rector in 1936.